CinderScript/CinderScript/README.md

 # Portfolio
 Hello!
 My name is Gregory Maynard.
-I am currently a student at Seattle Pacific University.
-Most of the repositories here are class projects that I particularly enjoyed  There are also a few personal projects.
+I am currently an undergraduate student at Seattle Pacific University.
+Most of the repositories here are class projects that I particularly enjoyed.
+I have also included a few personal projects.

 | Language      | Project Description |
 | ----------- | ----------- |